 Item 2: Strivers Plaza

-Strivers Plaza is a scattered site project located in Central Harlem and comprised of nine mixed-use buildings that contain 117 residential units, eight commercial units and four community facilities.
+Strivers Plaza is a scattered site project located in Central Harlem and comprised of nine mixed-use buildings that contain 117 residential units, eight commercial units, and four community facilities.
 The residential units include 14 studio units, 57 one-bedroom units, and 46 two-bedroom units (inclusive of one superintendent unit).

 The buildings are owned and managed by the Greater Harlem Housing Development Corp.
 (GHHDC).
 GHHDC will enter into a nominee agreement with Greater Harlem Housing Development Fund Corporation (HDFC) to transfer the property to the HDFC, while GHHDC will remain the beneficial owner and operator.
 GHHDC and the HDFC will finance a moderate rehabilitation addressing the buildings’ energy and water efficiency needs with previously-allocated City Council discretionary capital funding as well as loans from HPD and a private lending institution.